 5. Xero – Simple and Effective

 Bookkeeping and accounting can be frustrating enough if you’re not a pro.
 Learning how to use complicated accounting software on top of that is most likely not your ideal solution.
 Xero is simple, straightforward online accounting software.
-It has enough functionality to accommodate a small business at any stage of growth.
+It has enough functionality to accommodate a small business at any growth stage.

 An optional Gusto payroll add-on to calculate pay and deductions, pay employees, and simplify compliance.

-Integrations with apps and tools such as Stripe, PayPal, WooCommerce, Pipedrive, and more.
+Integrations with apps and tools like Stripe, PayPal, WooCommerce, Pipedrive, and more.